CrazyDubya/projects/ChatGPTArchive/README.md

 ### Requesting the Archive

-1. **OpenAI Users:** Log in to your OpenAI account, navigate to settings/data controls, and request your data.
-The data will typically be delivered to you via email as a downloadable zip file.
+1. **OpenAI Users:** Log in to your ChatGPT account, navigate to settings/data controls, and request your data.
+The data will delivered to you via email as a downloadable zip file.

 ### Unzipping the Archive